About This Listing

 The kitchen is available for you to use any time including cookware, plates, spice rack, etc. You are welcome to keep things in the food pantry and refrigerator.
 Just make it your home.

 Our neighborhood has mostly Victorian style residential dwellings in a safe area with the only businesses being there to support locals.
-We are far enough away from downtown, the Mission and the financial district to feel safe while it's still quick and easy to reach them by bus when needed.
+We are far enough away from downtown, the Mission and the financial district to feel very safe while it's still quick and easy to reach them by bus when needed.

 Make sure you look at the weather for the time you are coming.
 Our weather is not typical compared to the rest of the country.
 You will want a warm jacket most of July but sometimes just a t-shirt in December.